Smart-Programs/mixer-client-node/README.md

 });

 client.chatService.on('closed', channelid => {
-	//Socket for channelid was closed (Not sent if autoreconnect set to true) });
+	//Socket for channelid was closed (Not sent if auto reconnect set to true) });
 ```
 *[Event Names](https://dev.mixer.com/reference/chat/events)